miron-alexandru/Coding-Problems_Python-Solutions/My-AlienInvasion-Game/README.md

   Player power ups

-To Do: Background music for different levels/Ship sounds/ Shooting aliens
+To Do: Background music for different levels/Ship sounds/ Shooting aliens/Bosses/Different kind of bullets/Different settings/story.

 # Still in development